HSwMS Norrköping (J10): Construction and career

 Norrköping was laid down by Eriksbergs Mekaniska Verkstad in Gothenburg on 17 January 1940, launched on 5 September the same year and commissioned on 9 April the following year.
 The ship was named for the city and allocated the pennant number J10.
 The ship served with the fleet on patrols to protect Swedish neutrality.
+On 25 November 1943, Norrköping was involved in the rescue of the crew of the German steamer Casablanca near Bogskär in the Sea of Åland.
 During 1944, the destroyer was involved in the evacuation of Estonia before the advancing Soviet Army.
 Norrköping rescued 173 refugees during September and October.

 On 10 May 1948, the destroyer sailed from Gothenburg on the first day of a tour of European cities with sister ship Stockholm and the cruiser Fylgia.
 The tour included five days in Bristol, seven days in Amsterdam and four in Trondheim, returning on 14 June.
 On 30 May 1952, the same two destroyers escorted the cruiser Gotland on another visit, this time to Antwerp, returning on 2 July.

 Between 1950 and 1951, the destroyer was given a substantial modernisation.
 The hull was rebuilt with a beam extended by 70 cm and displacement increased to 1140 t.
 The bridge was enlarged and better fire control was fitted, along with a tripod with radar to replace the pole mast.
 The armament was updated.
-The central gun was moved aft to a superfiring position,which greatly enhanced the operational capability as the funnels had restricted fire.
+The central gun was moved aft to a superfiring position, which greatly enhanced the operational capability as the funnels had restricted fire.
 The anti-aircraft guns were replaced with four single Bofors 40 mm guns.

 Norrköping was rerated a frigate on 1 January 1961 along with the rest of the class but was not further updated.
 The destroyer did not serve long in this capacity and was decommissioned on 1 February 1965.
 Norrköping was subsequently used as a target ship until being sunk on 26 May 1977.
 The wreck lies near that of sister ship Göteborg.